Thomas Edison: Phonograph

-His first phonograph recorded on tinfoil around a grooved cylinder.
-Despite its limited sound quality and that the recordings could be played only a few times, the phonograph made Edison a celebrity.
-Joseph Henry, president of the National Academy of Sciences and one of the most renowned electrical scientists in the US, described Edison as "the most ingenious inventor in this country... or in any other".
 In April 1878, Edison demonstrated the phonograph before the National Academy of Sciences.
-Although Edison obtained a patent for the phonograph in 1878, he did little to develop it until Alexander Graham Bell, Chichester Bell, and Charles Tainter produced a phonograph-like device in the 1880s that used wax-coated cardboard cylinders.
+Although Edison obtained a patent for the phonograph that year, he did little to develop it commercially until Alexander Graham Bell, Chichester Bell, and Charles Tainter produced a competing instrument in the 1880s that used wax-coated cardboard cylinders.

-A recording cylinder and needle for an Edison style phonograph.

 In 1887, the Edison Phonograph Company was founded to compete with Bell.
-Gilliland had worked for Bell developing the phonograph but came help Edison start the new venture.
+Edison's friend Ezra Gilliland came to help Edison start the new venture, despite having previously worked for Bell.
 Unfortunately for their friendship, the venture ran out of money before getting a product to market and had to raise money from an exploitative investor.
-Jesse Lippincott offered simultaneous deals to Edison, Gilliland, and Bell in an attempt to form a phonograph monopoly.
+Jesse Lippincott completed simultaneous deals with Edison, Gilliland, and Bell in an attempt to form a phonograph monopoly.
 However, he knew Edison would not take the bargain, so obfuscated his own, Gilliland's, and Bell's roles in the deal and made the offer through Edison's personal attorney.
-When Edison discovered the scheme, he was infuriated, but Gilliland went to Europe which ended their friendship.
+When Edison discovered the scheme, he was infuriated, but Gilliland went to Europe, which ended their friendship.
 After five years of litigation, Edison assumed total control of the company.
-The drama led to multiple other fall outs that tore apart the tight circle of Edison's wealthy inventor-friends.
+The drama led to multiple other fallouts that tore apart the tight circle of Edison's wealthy inventor-friends.